zkmkarlsruhe/lidar/lidartool/doc/observers/README.md

 ## Filter

-Filter define the layout and data fields of a message.
+Define a filter for the layout and data fields of a message.
 The filter definition starts with a `:` followed by the filter tags to be reported.
-If a filter tag is set, the value of the tag refering to is reported with the given name.
+If a filter tag is set, the value of the tag referring to the parameter is reported with the given name.
 If for example *size* is set, then the value of *size* is reported with the parameter name `size`.

 Example: